bencorrado/bluez-bencorrado/docs/reference/enablement/introduction.md

 ---
-title: "Device enablement with Bluetooth"
+title: "Introduction to device enablement with Bluetooth"
 table_of_contents: True
 ---